 - 1. The introduction tells the reader what is being decided or predicted by the study, and why the study is important. - 2.
-The model sentence states which operations research techniques are used to solve the decision or prediction problem and make any recommendations.
-For example: if the model is optimization, include the objective and constraints; if the method is simulation, describe the system simulated and the performance metrics of concern. - 3.
-The data sentence describes the quantities needed to run or solve the model.
-For example: counts of customers, lists of each nurse's schedule preferences, prices of raw materials and labor, social network graphs showing which individuals interact.
-Describe what data are used as input and where they are obtained; for example, public data, business records, randomly generated data. - 4.
-The results sentence summarizes the quantities produced by solving or running the model.
-These are the quantities that we did not know before the operations research techniques were applied, but that we know now.
-Results are sometimes qualitative instead. - 5.
-The recommendation sentence provides an answer to the decision maker.
-For example: "surgery scheduling should proceed on a shortest-case-first heuristic", or "the evacuation should proceed along the routes in the map in Figure 3". - 6.
-The limitations sentence describe the aspects of the decision or prediction problem that are not completely captured or accurately represented in the model, or are elements of the work that should be expanded as the project continues.
+The model sentence states the operations research or statistical model used to analyze the decision or prediction problem. - For example: if an optimization model is used, (briefly) describe the objective and constraints; if a simulation model is used, describe the system simulated and the performance metrics of concern. - 3.
+The data sentence describes the data used as input to the model and where they are obtained. - Examples of input data: counts of customers, lists of each nurse's schedule preferences, prices of raw materials and labor, social network graphs showing which individuals interact. - Examples of sources: public data, business records, randomly generated data. - 4.
+The results sentence summarizes the outputs of the model.
+These are the quantities that we did not know before analyzing the operations research or statistical model, but that we know now. - 5.
+The recommendation sentence provides an answer to the decision maker based on the results. - For example: "surgery scheduling should proceed on a shortest-case-first heuristic", or "the evacuation should proceed along the routes in the map in Figure 3". - 6.
+The limitations sentence describes aspects of the decision or prediction problem that are not completely captured or accurately represented in the model, or should be expanded as the project continues.